 Table Groups are used to filter tables.
-If one or more Table Groups have been configured by the Administrator, a drop-down menu appears showing the available Table Groups.
-In addition, a generic "All" group allows you to access all tables which are available to you and "Favorite" group is added to help you see all colored tables for quicker access.
+If one or more Table Groups have been configured by the Administrator, a drop-down menu appears which lists all the available Table Groups.
+In addition, a generic "ALL" group allows you to access all tables which are available to you and "Favorite" group is added to help you see all colored tables for quicker access.

 To display only tables from a certain table group:

 Click on the currently selected table group

 Select the table group from the drop down menu (e.g. 'Galileo' in the screenshot below).

 In the left top corner of Content Manager you can select a table group.